 An online accounting business provides financial services to individuals, startups, and large businesses alike.
-Whether you provide traditional tax and accounting services or work on a consulting basis, obtaining an accounting merchant account is essential.
+Whether you provide traditional tax and accounting services or work on a consulting basis, obtaining a merchant account for accounting is essential.
 Start your online accounting business with integrated payables using the best accounting credit card processing company to ensure you remain in business with no risk of disruption.
-This means finding a high risk credit card processing company who is capable of working with the accounting industry.
+This means finding a high risk merchant services provider that is capable of working with the accounting industry.
 Integrated payables is just another tool that can be used by your business to streamline the payment processing operation.

 The Accounting Industry is High Risk